What is University Studies?

 Requirements for the Bachelor Degree

-The core of the University Studies program consists of five required courses that provide a foundation for both courses specific to a student's major and the other University Studies courses a student will complete.
-The five required courses include the following: one semester of composition (ENG 105 or ENG 150), one semester of Humanities (HUM 211), one semester of World History (CIV 201 or CIV 202), one course in mathematics, and a science course with a lab.
+The core of the University Studies program consists of six required courses that provide a foundation for both courses specific to a student's major and the other University Studies courses a student will complete.
+The six required courses include the following: one semester of composition (ENG 105 or ENG 150), one semester of Humanities (HUM 211), one semester of World History (CIV 201 or CIV 202), one semester of communication (COM 161 or HON 165), one course in mathematics, and a science course with a lab.
 Students pursuing a Bachelor of Arts degree also take a minimum of six hours in a single foreign language, culminating in proficiency at 202 level or above in French, German, Japanese, or Spanish.